 We have relied upon and plan to continue to rely upon third-party CROs to monitor and manage data for our ongoing nonclinical and clinical programs.
 We rely on these parties for execution of our nonclinical and clinical studies and control only certain aspects of their activities.
 Nevertheless, we are responsible for ensuring that each of our studies is conducted in accordance with the applicable protocol, legal, regulatory and scientific standards and our reliance on the CROs does not relieve us of our regulatory responsibilities.
 We and our CROs and other vendors are required to comply with cGMP, GCP, and Good Laboratory Practices ("GLP"), which are regulations and guidelines enforced by the FDA, the Competent Authorities of the Member States of the EEA and comparable foreign regulatory authorities for all of our product candidates in clinical development.
-Regulatory authorities enforce these regulations through periodic inspections of study sponsors, principal investigators, study sites and other contractors.
+Regulatory authorities enforce these regulations through periodic inspections or remote regulatory assessments ("RRAs") of study sponsors, principal investigators, study sites and other contractors.
 If we, any of our CROs, service providers or investigators fail to comply with applicable regulations or GCPs, the data generated in our nonclinical and clinical studies may be deemed unreliable and the FDA, EMA or comparable foreign regulatory authorities may require us to perform additional nonclinical and clinical studies before approving our marketing applications.
-There can be no assurance that upon inspection by a given regulations.
+There can be no assurance that upon inspection or conclusion of an RRA by a given regulatory authority, such regulatory authority will determine that any of our clinical studies comply with GCP regulations.
 In addition, our clinical studies must be conducted with product generated under cGMP regulations.
 Failure to comply by any of the participating parties or ourselves with these regulations may require us to repeat clinical studies, which would delay the regulatory approval process.
 Moreover, our business may be implicated if our CRO or any other participating parties violate federal or state fraud and abuse or false claims laws and regulations or healthcare privacy and security laws.